John Playford: The English Dancing Master

 May this collection inspire you to develop and perform your own arrangements with joy.

-Schwäbisch Hall in October 2016
+Schwäbisch Hall, October 2016

 Hermann Rieth